-4. From the pull-down menu5, select the volume letter corresponding to the hard disk that will be imported, and then select the image format you wish to use6 before clicking on the "Next >" button:

-- Vista & new OS images (WIM): Microsoft's Windows Image format.
+- 4. From the pull-down menu 4, select the volume letter corresponding to the hard disk that will be imported - 5.
+Select the image format you wish to use 5: - Vista & new OS images (WIM): Microsoft's Windows Image format.
 File based image format compatible with Windows Vista and newer OS.
 WIM files modified using standard Microsoft OPK Tools and by SDS.
 This is the format of the WinPE boot image. - XP/2000/2003 images only: Casper, the SoftThinks standard format used in current releases of SDS, very reliable, robust and time tested.
 The contents of these files cannot be modified post creation. - VD: Virtual Disk, a format from SoftThinks which can be used for static images and has very good speed advantages.
-The contents cannot be modified.
+The contents cannot be modified. - 6.
+Specify if you want to split the image 6, and if so the size of the chunks

-Hint: The option for Splitting Image in 650MB chunks is for use with WIM format - if this option is chosen, the WIM file can no longer be modified - a limitation imposed by Microsoft.
+Note: The option for Splitting Image in 650MB chunks is for use with WIM format if this option is chosen, the WIM file can no longer be modified a limitation imposed by Microsoft.
 However, smaller file sizes will reduce the network traffic and allow any type of optical media to be used to create backups.
-It is recommended that the smaller size be used.
+It is recommended that the smaller size be used. - 7.
+Click on the "Next >" button 7

-5. Enter a description for your image and article code (not commonly used) to associate with this image and specify the language and supported OS 11:
+- 8. Enter a description for your image 13

+- 9. Enter an article code (not commonly used) to associate with this image

+- 10. Specify the language 10

+- 11. Specify the supported OS 11.